BinPro/CONCOCT/doc/complete_example.md

 Setting up the test environment
 -------------------------------
 ###Using Docker###
-On your HOST machine, create a folder where you want all the output from this example to go and where you will store the CONCOCT-test-data.
-Following the structure below (Data, Data/CONCOCT-complete-example, Data/CONCOCT-test-data):
+On your HOST machine create the following folder structure below (Data, Data/CONCOCT-complete-example, Data/CONCOCT-test-data):

     mkdir -p /HOST/path/to/Data
     mkdir /HOST/path/to/Data/CONCOCT-complete-example

+Move the test data that was downloaded and extracted (CONCOCT-test-data) to the Data folder

     # Move the test data you extracted in the download part into the Data folder
     mv /HOST/extracted/test/data/CONCOCT-test-data /HOST/path/to/Data/CONCOCT-test-data